rmoyano/sshforeveryone/chapter3.md

 ```
 Where rafa is the username and the rest after *@* is the remote server's URL.

-If you now the server's IP, we can use it instead:
+If you know the server's IP, we can use it instead:
 ```bash
    rafa@host:~/sshforeveryone$ ssh rafa@201.12.24.48